 The freedom I have in Christ is never to be used in a way that will tarnish my Christian testimony.
 I must consider how some cosmetic procedures may have a negative affect on my relationships and my effectiveness as a witness.
 My priority should be to please God in all of the decisions I make about my body (2 Corinthians 5:9-10).

-With my self-esteem anchored in who I am in Christ, I can proceed to make wise choices about my appearance as well as other personal decisions.
+With my self-esteem anchored in who I am in Christ, I can make wise choices about my appearance as well as other personal decisions.
 I can know that my efforts to beautify my face and body are not attempts to gain worth and value, but simply to be the best I can be.

 My focus should be on my inner beauty.